suvrajitbhattacharjee/suvrajitbhattacharjee.github.io/talks.markdown

 usemathjax: true
 ---

+- Crystallization and $\textrm{K}$-theoretical aspects of the quantum twistor bundle, Noncommutativity behind the dunes, Delft University of Technology, Delft.
+(October, 2024)

 - Braided quantum groups and their actions, Noncommutativity along the North sea in Odense, University of Southern Denmark, Odense.
 (August, 2024)

 - Equivariant lifting problem for continuous fields of completely positive